antoine-amara/staticpack/README.md

 ## Images management and bundling

-Staticpack can manage and bundle your images (PNG, SVG and JP(E)G formats), follow this little guide to be able to add your images into HTML and CSS for bundling them.
+Staticpack can manage and bundle your images (PNG, SVG and JP(E)G formats), follow this guide to be able to add your images into HTML and CSS for bundling them.

 ### SVG management

-The better way to use your SVG images or icons is to adding them to your HTML to let staticpack inlining them into the HTML.
+The better way to use your SVG images or icons is to adding them to your HTML to let staticpack inlining them.
 Here is an example of inlining `img/github.svg`:

 **src/index.html**